Pageboy/pageboy.github.io/_posts/2020-04-11-skywards-through-the-trees.md

 [![The Oak is tall and has a very large trunk](/uploads/DSC_6056.jpg)](/uploads/DSC_6056.jpg)

-The girth (circumference) of the trunk of the oak tree is 3metres near to the ground.
+The girth (circumference) of the trunk of the oak tree is 3 metres near to the ground.

 [![The oak and the sycamore reaching out to each other](/uploads/DSC_6057.jpg)](/uploads/DSC_6057.jpg)